 Why Playa Samara?

 There is no better place to get certified than in a beautiful beach town like Playa Samara, which is foreign friendly while still maintaining the rich culture of Costa Ricans and exemplifying the pura vida lifestyle.
 In addition to our internationally recognized school, Playa Samara boasts plentiful opportunities to learn and practice Spanish, delicious international cuisine, and a variety of touring options to appeal to every type of traveler.

-Does you provide housing assistance in Playa Samara?
+Do you provide housing assistance in Playa Samara?

 Housing assistance is available for those interested and can be either in shared housing, independent living, in local hotels/hostels or with local families.

-Does you provide job placement assistance?
+Do you provide job placement assistance?

 What are the qualifications of the teacher trainers on site?

-Every teacher trainer here is hand picked by our founding director.
-They each possess a M.Ed, a minimum of 5 years of classroom experience, and a TEFL or equivalent certification.
+Every teacher trainer here is handpicked by our founding director.
+They each possess a M.Ed., a minimum of 5 years of classroom experience, and a TEFL or equivalent certification.
 Furthermore, they have been characterized by course graduates as some of the most passionate, effective, and dedicated instructors in their educational experience.

 How many hours of in-class instruction are there?